The secret is out—Florida’s best beaches are in South Walton.

 WHERE: Inlet Beach and Dune Allen

 Inlet Beach and Dune Allen are about as secluded as you can get.
-While not next to each other geographically, these two towns mark the beginning and end of the Timpoochee Trail, where you can bike or walk through the area’s most stunning natural landscapes.
+While not next to each other geographically, these two Florida beach towns mark the beginning and end of the Timpoochee Trail, where you can bike or walk through the area’s most stunning natural landscapes.
 Both are quiet neighborhoods that allow visitors to focus on nature.
-Inlet Beach is the closest community to Panama City Beach, but is much calmer and smaller.
+Inlet Beach is the closest community to Panama City Beach but is much calmer and smaller.
 Besides being the shortest ride from the ECP airport, it’s also home to the largest beach access point on 30A.
-It’s a less showy vacation than that of neighboring Alys Beach, but it’s close to the action.
-Further west just after 30A ends, Dune Allen is all about nature.
+It’s a less showy vacation than that of neighboring Alys Beach, but it’s still close to the action.
+Further west, just after 30A ends, Dune Allen is all about nature.
 In addition to the trail, you can paddleboard three coastal dune lakes—rare bodies of water that are only found in a few places in the world.
 We almost guarantee your friends have never heard of these beaches, but they’re going to want to.

-What to Eat and Drink: A locally loved, family-pleasing breakfast spot, The Donut Hole has everything from breakfast food to sandwiches for lunch, and yes, amazing donuts.
+What to Eat and Drink: A locally loved, family-pleasing breakfast spot, The Donut Hole has everything from breakfast food to sandwiches for lunch and, yes, amazing donuts.

-Where to Stay: Vacation properties, like the oceanfront 30A Peace of Paradise on Dune Allen Realty Vacation Rentals, are the way to go here.
+Where to Stay: Vacation properties, like the oceanfront 30A Peace of Paradise or Dune Allen Realty Vacation Rentals, are the way to go here.

 For High Energy and Trusted Hotel Brands